IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    upon which technology-specific network slicing models - such as
    {{!I-D.ietf-ccamp-yang-otn-slicing}} - can be developed.

-   Section 3 of {{?I-D.contreras-teas-slice-controller-models}} outlines that the use of customer intent topologies and resource reservation control is optional within network slicing.
+   Section 3 of {{?I-D.ietf-teas-ns-controller-models}} outlines that the use of customer intent topologies and resource reservation control is optional within network slicing.
 These features complement the data model defined in
    {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.